eengstrom/multiboot/README.md

 ## Curation

 Once you've got it started, just add new iso(s) to your `iso` subdir and edit `grub.cfg`.
-When you first get started, chances are there is NOTHING (or no file) for your `/mnt/multiboot/boot/grub/grub.cfg`, but if there is, modify it to suit your distro needs, but here is an mini example to get you started (or [my current full one](boot/grub/grub.cfg)):
+When you first get started, chances are there is NOTHING (or no file) for your `/mnt/multiboot/boot/grub/grub.cfg`, but if there is, modify it to suit your distro needs, but here is an mini example to get you started (or see [my current full one](boot/grub/grub.cfg)):

     # Timeout for menu
     set timeout=60